DickyUK/CommunityCapacity/README.md

 * Whilst it can be used for and by the general public, this repository is for volunteers, professionals and citizens to co-create, co-design and co-produce outputs; it is not a mainstream communication channel however for any sector or organisation
 * This repository is not an organisationally 'owned' hosted site or resource but rather a 'shared' community resource to help generate ideas through colloboration across diverse communities and parties.
 * Github as a tool whilst predominantly used for hosting computer programming code projects **is not exclusively** used as such.
 * Github is an under-used *'free'* colloborative tool that could help generate greater co-production in health and social care.
 [See the SCIE website for details on coproduction](https://www.scie.org.uk/publications/guides/guide51/).
+Since this project is also about developing community capacity and resilience, you may also find [Enabling Social Action](https://www.gov.uk/government/publications/enabling-social-action-guidance) of interest.

 You could start by taking a look at folder containing good practise in the wiki https://github.com/DickyUK/CommunityCapacity/wiki